Mathews2115/TeslondaDash/README.md

 ### General Overview

-The stack is Angular 5 at the time; (on top of a NodeJS server with express).
+The stack is Angular 5; (on top of a NodeJS server with express).
 Default root route is the main dash screen; the `/main` will load the add-on screen.
 For the main/default route:

 - When there is no active websocket connection, the dash will go into an "idle" mode where it will display a demo title screen, high score screen and a 'demo' dash screen.